-- Each bridge is divided into only three major components for condition assessment: deck, superstructure, and substructure.
-This level of detail is not sufficient to identify appropriate repair strategies, or to accurately estimate repair/rehabilitation/ replacement costs. - Each of the three major components are rated on a 0-9 scale by severity of deterioration, without identifying the deterioration process at work or the extent of deterioration. - NBI condition ratings vary based on the broad language of the condition definitions.
-Because the bridges include multiple distress symptoms and ratings to describe the overall or "average" condition of the bridge, it is often difficult to decide what the "average" condition is when a bridge has mainly localized problems. - NBI does not provide a method to inspect or track the performance of items such as paint, overlays, and expansion joints.
+- Each bridge is divided into only three major parts for condition assessment: superstructure, substructure, and deck.
+This level of detail is not sufficient to identify appropriate repair strategies, or to estimate costs. - Each of the three major parts was rated on a 0-9 scale by severity of deterioration, without identifying the deterioration process at work or the extent of deterioration. - NBI condition ratings vary based on the vague language of the condition definitions.
+Because the bridges include multiple distress symptoms and ratings to describe the overall or "average" condition of the bridge, is often difficult to decide what the "average" condition is when a bridge has mainly localized problems. - NBI does not provide a method to inspect or track the performance of items such as paint, overlays, and expansion joints.

 WSDOT recognized a different strategy towards future bridge preservation was needed in the early 1980's.
-A comprehensive deck testing program existed at the time and the Bridge Inspection Program needed to have a connection to the NBI bridge condition rating convention.

-WSDOT elements have been in use since 1992 and are designed to be practical for the inspector, useful to a bridge manager, and accurately capture bridge conditions.
+A comprehensive deck testing program existed at the time and obviously the testing should have a connection to the NBI deck condition rating.
+WSDOT elements have been in use since 1992 and were designed to be practical for the inspector, useful to a bridge manager, and accurately capture bridge conditions.
 WSDOT elements have matured since 1992 and so have the national element philosophies:

-- 1985 NCHRP Project 12-28: Bridgit and Pontis Management software - 1987 NCHRP Report 300: Element based Bridge Management System (BMS) - 1993 FHWA CoRe Element Report recommendations - 1996 AASHTO CoRe Element Guidelines adopted - 2011 AASHTO Guidelines for Bridge Element Inspection

-- 2014 FHWA requirement to collect element level bridge inspection data for NHS bridges. - 2015 As a supplement to the National Bridge Inventory (NBI) data submission due April 1, 2015, and every year thereafter, each State and Federal agency will also provide element level bridge inspection data for bridges on the NHS to the FHWA for inclusion in the NBI.
+- 1985 NCHRP Project 12-28: Bridgit and Pontis Management software - 1987 NCHRP Report 300: Element based Bridge Management System (BMS) - 1993 FHWA CoRe Element Report recommendations - 1996 AASHTO CoRe Element Guidelines adopted - 2011 AASHTO Guidelines for Bridge Element Inspection - 2014 FHWA requirement to collect element level bridge inspection data for NHS bridges. - 2015 As a supplement to the National Bridge Inventory (NBI) data submission due April 1, 2015, and every year thereafter, each State and Federal agency will also provide element level bridge inspection data for bridges on the NHS to the FHWA for inclusion in the NBI.
 Today, a successful Bridge Management System must use supplemental bridge condition data to ensure the effective use of available funds.
-WSDOT element data has supported WSDOT Bridge needs with minor changes since the year 2008 in the following ways:
+WSDOT element data has supported WSDOT Bridge needs with minor changes since the year 2008 in the follow ways: - Element data is used to identify current bridge condition, need, and cost. - Provided a logical and realistic method to prioritize bridge projects.